-17A potential concern is that markets expected the ELB to bind in the future at the end of the sample.
-However, based on the estimates from Kim and Wright (2005), I find that average expected future short-term rates were well

-1994:M1-2007:M12, employment reports were rarely released on FOMC announcement days, as opposed to the time before 1994 (see, e.g., Bernanke and Kuttner, 2005, and Gürkaynak, Sack and Swanson, 2005).
+Sample Period.
+Throughout, I focus on the sample period 1994:M1-2007:M12 for three reasons.
+First, I choose the sample start because, from 1994 onward, the Fed released a statement immediately after each FOMC meeting.
+Until 1994, changes to the target rate had to be inferred by the size and type of open market operations.
+Hence, it might have taken market participants some time to absorb the relevant information and the daily trading-day windows to extract the surprises might be too restrictive.
+Second, I choose the end of the sample to exclude the period of financial distress in 2008/09 and the effective-lower bound (ELB) episode that followed.
+The ELB period is particularly problematic when using the term premia estimates by Kim and Wright (2005) and Adrian, Crump and Moench (2013), since these models do not explicitly account for a lower bound on the short-term interest rate.
+Therefore, 2007:M12 is chosen as an end date.
+18 Third, for the period 1994:M1-2007:M12, employment reports were rarely released on FOMC announcement days, as opposed to the time before 1994 (see, e.g., Bernanke and Kuttner, 2005, and Gürkaynak, Sack and Swanson, 2005).
 Such macroeconomic news releases would imply a threat to the identification given the daily trading windows (see also Gürkaynak, Sack and Swanson, 2005).
 In fact, only the FOMC announcement on February 18, 1994, took place on the same day as an employment report release.
 All of the following results are robust to excluding this meeting from the sample.

 Specific FOMC Announcements.
 For the main analysis, I consider all FOMC meetings between 1994:M1 and 2007:M12, apart from the announcement on September 17, 2001.
 That is because all financial markets in New York were closed from September 11, 2001, to September 17, 2001, hence, the identifying assumption that monetary policy news dominates over these days seems unreasonable.
 Below, I show that my results are robust to excluding other unscheduled FOMC meetings-August 10, 2007, and August 17, 2007-because these FOMC announcements focused on providing details about liquidity policies (e.g., the Term Auction Facility) or communicated awareness of ongoing economic events and did not announce policy changes.
 The announcement on October 15, 1998, followed unusual developments in financial markets associated with the deteriorating situations in Russia and Asia and the near collapse of Long-term Capital Management.
 Hence, the associated 25 basis points cut can be understood as pure signal to financial markets.
-I therefore exclude this meeting as well for the robustness checks.
+I this procedure reflects the actual index, I also compute an index that leaves in commercial banks.
+For the FOMC announcements days in the following section, the correlation of the returns of the original S&P 500 and the "bottom-up" calculation is 0.9989.
+However, after excluding commercial banks, this correlation only changes to 0.9951, implying that the exclusion of banks does not make a substantial difference.
+In contrast, the correlation coefficient between the KBW Index and the S&P 500 is 0.86, but 0.98 between the KBW Index and the excluded banks in the S&P 500.